peteroupc/html3dutil/doc/H3DU.Math.md

 It's the same as the square root of the sum of the squares of its components.

-Note that if vectors are merely sorted or compared by their lengths, it's faster to sort or compare them by the squares of their lengths (to find the square of a 3-element vector's length, call <a href="H3DU.Math.md#H3DU.Math.vec3dot">H3DU.Math.vec3dot</a>
+Note that if vectors are merely sorted or compared by their lengths (and those lengths are not added or multiplied together or the like), it's faster to sort or compare them by the squares of their lengths (to find the square of a 3-element vector's length, call <a href="H3DU.Math.md#H3DU.Math.vec3dot">H3DU.Math.vec3dot</a>
 passing the same vector as both of its arguments).